Journey To Become A Millionaire

 My 2014-2015 trading performance was great.
 I made over $300K profit in 6 months by short selling crude oil futures.
 My investable assets reached $500K in May 2015.
 I continued to expand my investment portfolio across various different asset classes – small business loans (DLI Fund), short-term residential real estate loans (Groundfloor), short-term mezzanine and preferred equity capital for commercial properties (iFunding).
 In 2015, I moved closer to the company.
 I rented a brand new high-end 821-square-foot 1 bedroom apartment for $2,250 (current rent is $2,400+) a month.

 Double-Comma Club ($1,000,000 Net Investable Assets)

-In 2016, I decided to transition to a different business unit within the same company, and I relocated to San Diego from Los Angeles.
+In 2016, I decided to transition to a different business unit within the same company, and I relocated to a new city.
 I rented a brand new high-end 1,185-square-foot 2 bedroom townhouse for $3,495 a month.
-I’ve been consistently earning over $250K total compensation and six-figure passive income.
+I’ve been consistently earning multiple six figures over the past 5 years.
 In July 2018, my investable assets reached $1M milestone for the first time.

-I concentrated my investments in one asset class – litigation finance.
-Although this was an early-stage highly speculative investment, I saw explosive growth opportunities in this industry and decided to go all in.
+I concentrated my investments in litigation finance, which has emerged as an asset class only recently.
+I saw explosive growth opportunities in this industry and decided to go all in.
 Only time will tell if I made the right decision.